 Яндекс.Метрика

-: Polar Research
+Volume: Polar Research

-: Polar Research
+Multi-volume edition: Polar Research

 The Jurassic/Cretaceous transition was accompanied by significant changes in palaeoceanography and palaeoenvironments in the Tethyan Realm, but outside the Tethys such data are very scarce.
 Here we present results of a study of the most complete section in the Panboreal Superrealm, the Nordvik section.
 Belemnite δ18 O data show an irregular decrease from values reaching up to +1.6 parts per thousand in the Middle Oxfordian and from +0.8 to -1.7 parts per thousand in the basal Ryazanian, indicating a prolonged warming.
 The biodiversity changes were strongly related to sea-level oscillations, showing a relatively low belemnite and high ammonite diversity during sea-level rise, accompanied by a decrease of the macrobenthos taxonomical richness.
 The most prominent sea-level rise is marked by the occurrence of open sea ammonites with Pacific affinities.
 Peak abundances of spores and prasinophytes correlate with a negative excursion in organic carbon δ C-13 near the J/K boundary and could reflect blooms of green algae caused by disturbance of the marine ecosystem